-Most people have heard of Allstate Insurance even if this is not their insurance carrier.
+Most people have heard of Allstate Insurance Company.
 Allstate Insurance are the “good hands” people who are there when you need them.
-Unfortunately, those hands are not the ones you want to rely on for a winning outcome even if you have a valid insurance claim despite the company’s heavy advertising during college football games.
+Unfortunately, those hands are not the ones you want to rely on in your time of need even if you have a valid insurance claim despite the company’s heavy advertising during college football games.
 Allstate was judged the worst insurance company in the United States by the American Association for Justice (AAJ).

 The insurance company’s well-established claims handling process has been nicknamed “The Three D’s: Delay, Deny and Defend”.
 According to the AAJ, Allstate routinely offers a ludicrously lowball settlement offer to policyholders.
 The company developed its effective system for ripping off policyholders during the 1990’s when it hired the consulting firm, McKinsey and Company.
 One aspect of the McKinsey strategy involved using a computer program called “Colossus” to value claims and generate ridiculously inadequate settlement offers.
 When policyholders accepted these lowball offers, they were treated with “good hands” because they helped the insurance company improve their bottom line.
 When policyholders scoffed at the offers, the good hands turned into “boxing gloves” according to the AAJ.